thumbliner/thumbliner/guardiola.md

 - [ ] “Football is a game of the mind.
 The physical part is secondary.”
 - [ ] “Losing hurts.
 If it doesn't hurt, you're in the wrong profession.”
 - [ ] “The pressure comes from myself.
 Nobody puts more pressure on me than I do.”
-- [ ] “I can't motivate people.
-They have to motivate themselves.
-I can only create the conditions.”

 ---